jikan-me/jikan-rest/container_usage.md

 stop                   Stop Jikan API validate-prereqs       Validate pre-reqs installed (docker, docker-compose) execute-indexers       Execute the indexers, which will scrape and index data from MAL.
-(Notice: This can take days) index-incrementally    Executes the incremental indexers for each media type. (anime, manga, characters, people)
+(Notice: This can take days) index-incrementally    Executes the incremental indexers for each media type. (anime, manga)
 ```

 ### Running the indexer with the script